Opinion: Critical journalists routinely threatened in Pakistan | DW | 19.08.2020

 I faced an undisclosed government inquiry for posting murdered Saudi journalist Jamal Khashoggi's image as my social media profile picture during a visit of the Saudi crown prince to Islamabad.

-My talk show was also shut down, and me and my family have been followed and harassed.
-The latest incident involved a tweet criticizing the Pakistani Supreme Court, and I was charged with contempt of court.
+My talk show was also shut down, and my family and I have been followed and harassed.
+The latest incident involved a tweet criticizing the Pakistani Supreme Court.
+I was charged with contempt of court.

 On July 21, the day before I was due to appear in court for the contempt proceedings, I was dropping off my wife at the school where she teaches.
 I parked my car outside the building, and was reading through some documents and making calls in my car, when a white vehicle with police lights approached me.